Philip Chetwode, 1st Baron Chetwode: Early life and education

-Born the son of Sir George Chetwode, 6th Baronet, and Alice Jane Bass (daughter of Michael Thomas Bass the brewer), Chetwode was educated at Eton, where he was an athlete of some distinction, and entered the army through the Militia with his first commission being in the 3rd battalion the Oxfordshire and Buckinghamshire Light Infantry on 11 April 1888.
-He then received a regular commission with the 19th Hussars on 20 November 1889.
+Born the son of Sir George Chetwode, 6th Baronet, and Alice Jane Bass (daughter of Michael Thomas Bass the brewer), Chetwode was educated at Eton, where he was an athlete of some distinction, and entered the British Army through the Militia with his first commission being as a second lieutenant in the 3rd (Militia) Battalion of the Oxfordshire Light Infantry (later the Oxfordshire and Buckinghamshire Light Infantry) on 11 April 1888.
+He then received a commission in the Regular Army, still holding a second lieutenant's rank, with the 19th Hussars on 20 November 1889.

-War service
+Military career

 Promoted to lieutenant on 6 August 1890, Chetwode first saw active service in the Chin Hills expedition in Burma from 1892 to 1893 and was promoted to captain on 7 February 1897.
 He served in the Second Boer War where he took part in the actions at Reitfontein in October 1899, Ladysmith in December 1899, Laing's Nek in June 1900 and Belfast in August 1900: he was twice mentioned in despatches and was awarded the Distinguished Service Order.
 Promoted to major on 21 December 1901, he stayed in South Africa until the end of hostilities.
-The war ended with the Peace of Vereeniging in late May 1902, and the following month Chetwode returned home in the SS Tagus, arriving at Southampton in July.
+The war ended in late May 1902, and the following month Chetwode returned home in the SS Tagus, arriving at Southampton in July.

 He succeeded as 7th Baronet in 1905.

-In 1906, Chetwode became assistant military secretary to Sir John French and on 3 January 1908 he was promoted to lieutenant-colonel on appointment as commanding officer of the 19th Hussars.
-Having been placed on half-pay list from 3 January 1912, he was promoted to colonel on 1 April 1912 and appointed Commander of the London Mounted Brigade.
+In 1906, Chetwode became assistant military secretary to Lieutenant General Sir John French and on 3 January 1908 he was promoted to lieutenant colonel on appointment as commanding officer (CO) of the 19th Hussars.

+He commanded the regiment for the next four years, during which time he was promoted to colonel, backdated to 4 October 1911, and was placed on the half-pay list from 3 January 1912.
+On 1 April he reverted to normal pay and succeeded Colonel Thomas Calley as commander of the London Mounted Brigade, a Territorial Force (TF) formation.